Physical Therapists in New York City for Recovery and Wellness

 Why Choose Us?

-Dr. Adam Gvili is a physical therapist specializing in male health concerns who wants to end the gap on who should treat men.
+Dr. Adam Gvili is a physical therapist specializing in male health concerns who wants to end the gap in who should treat men.
 Since no one wants to go next with male genitalia, he specializes in male health concerns.
 He offers treatments for pelvic floor dysfunction, incontinence, and pain.
-He is also a certified Pilates instructor which allows him to offer tailored Pilates programs to his patients.
+He is also a certified Pilates instructor, which allows him to offer tailored Pilates programs to his patients.
 His unique combination of skills and experience makes him uniquely qualified to treat men’s pelvic floor problems.

 Related blog: Confessions of a Pelvic Floor Physiotherapist.